nrfconnect/sdk-nrf/samples/gazell/gzp_dynamic_pairing_host/README.rst

 The Device sample is under :file:`samples/gazell/gzp_dynamic_pairing_device` in the |NCS| folder structure.
 The Host sample is under :file:`samples/gazell/gzp_dynamic_pairing_host` in the |NCS| folder structure.

-See :ref:`programming` for information about how to build and program the application.
+See :ref:`building` and :ref:`programming` for information about how to build and program the application, respectively.

 Testing
 =======